irahulsm2405/Kafka_Avro_SpringBoot_Full_Project/README.md

-This is a fully ready to run kafka-springboot project
+This is a fully ready to run kafka-springboot project with Avro data type (Manual serialization and deserialization)

 It includes:

 1. A Spring boot kafka producer which is responsible for creating a new employee.
 And after saving the employee it will send a message to kafka topic "new-employee-created-event"
-2. Two Spring boot kafka consumers, one responsible for sending an sms and other for sending an email.
-Both will read fora message from topic and once they receive a new user, email and phone will be extracted and console will print messages as email and sms sent.
+2. Three Spring boot kafka consumers, responsible for sending an sms, sending an email and giving a call.
+Both will read for a message from topic and once they receive a new user, email and phone will be extracted and console will print messages as calling, email and sms sent.
 (Note: it will not send actual sms or email.
-Its just for logic purposes)
+Its just for logical purposes)
 3. A 3 broker kafka cluster (server-1, server-2, server-3).
-(Note: We are using kraft servers and not zookeeper)
+(Note: We are using kraft servers and not zookeeper as its legacy)
 4. A core project which separates the event logic from producer and consumers so that multiple consumers can use them just by adding a maven dependency.
 It helps in resuing the code and helps avoid creating same class everytime in every consumer.

 To use this application: